rishabhnk/Machine_Learning/docs/what_I_Learned/concepts/regression.md

   - average of the points in that terminal leaf gets assigned to the y-value of the new data point.

 ### Random Forest Regression:

+  - for each new data point, make each tree predict y-val, and assign the new data point the avg of all tose y-vals.

 ## Syntax: